mdn/content/files/en-us/web/css/font-synthesis-style/index.md

 The **`font-synthesis-style`** [CSS](/en-US/docs/Web/CSS) property lets you specify whether or not the browser may synthesize the oblique typeface when it is missing in a font family.

-It is often convenient to use the shorthand property {{cssxref("font-synthesis")}} to control all typeface synthesis in one go.
+It is often convenient to use the shorthand property {{cssxref("font-synthesis")}} to control all typeface synthesis values.

 ## Syntax